Caribbean may soon generate new tropical storms

 Down the road

-In the next two to three weeks, there is a chance that tropical activity could become considerably more robust as multiple larger-scale forcing mechanisms in the atmosphere overlap, including an increasing in rising motion over the west Atlantic and an augmentation of thunderstorm activity.
+In the next two to three weeks, there is a chance that tropical activity could become considerably more robust as multiple larger-scale-forcing mechanisms in the atmosphere overlap, including an increase in rising motion over the west Atlantic and an augmentation of thunderstorm activity.

 Weather models suggest that, within this extended stretch of favorable conditions, multiple systems may try to take advantage before the end of the month.
-It’s likely the active stretch will last at least two weeks, and perhaps carry us into the start of November.
+It’s likely the active stretch will last at least two weeks and, perhaps, carry us into the start of November.

 October has a reputation as being a sneaky month for “homegrown” tropical cyclones that develop near the East Coast and Gulf of Mexico, and this year may prove no exception.
-It’s still only September, and hurricane season still has 8 weeks to go.
+It’s only September, and hurricane season still has eight weeks to go.